 It's Daylilies Week, and we're opening the special event with a special report on the most popular daylilies, as judged by our members.
 How do we compile this list, and which cultivars got the award?
 Read on to find out!

 What to do with those empty spots in your garden?
 Annuals, of course!
 But which ones?
 In this episode we'll discuss our favorite annuals that grow fast, get big, and are easy to grow.

 With a brand new baby in the house we had to skip last week's podcast, but we're back now!
 In today's episode we get caught up on the usual goings on, and we discuss a few common gardening mistakes (and how to avoid them!)
 We also have a bonus segment today on our Pinboard of Bad Ideas!

 Here's a report of the most popular water garden plants from our database!

 Last week was Tomatoes (and Peppers) Week at ATP so we're talking about our favorite vegetable.
 How do you choose from the huge variety of tomatoes?
 What's a determinate?
 What's an heirloom?
 What do I do about cracking, or viruses?
 Listen to find out!

-It's the week we've all been waiting for!
-Let's open Tomatoes and Peppers week with a look at the most popular varieties, as determined by the number of individuals who have posted comments and photos to the entries in our database.
+The 2014 top 25 most popular varieties, as determined by the number of individuals who have posted comments and photos to the entries in our database.